Pope Leo XIII: Pontificate

 "so that everyone might see clearly that the Church and her Pastors are not opposed to true and solid science, whether human or divine, but that they embrace it, encourage it, and promote it with the fullest possible devotion."

-Leo XIII was the first Pope of whose voice a sound recording was made.
-The recording can be found on a compact disc of Alessandro Moreschi's singing; a recording of his praying of the Ave Maria is available on the Web.
-He was also the first Pope to be filmed by a motion picture camera.
-He was filmed by its inventor, W. K. Dickson, and blessed the camera while being filmed.
-Born in 1810, he is also the earliest born person to appear in a film.

 Leo XIII brought normality back to the Catholic Church after the tumultuous years of Pius IX.
 Leo's intellectual and diplomatic skills helped regain much of the prestige lost with the fall of the Papal States.
 He tried to reconcile the church with the working class, particularly by dealing with the social changes that were sweeping Europe.
 The new economic order had resulted in the growth of an impoverished working class who had increasing anticlerical and socialist sympathies.
 Leo helped reverse that trend.

 Although Leo XIII was no radical in either theology or politics, his papacy moved the Catholic Church back to the mainstream of European life.
-Considered a great diplomat, he managed to improve relations with Russia, Prussia, Germany, France, Britain and other countries.
+Considered a great diplomat, he managed to improve relations with Russia, Germany, France, Britain and other countries.

 Pope Leo XIII was able to reach several agreements in 1896 that resulted in better conditions for the faithful and additional appointments of bishops.
 During the fifth cholera pandemic in 1891, he ordered the construction of a hospice inside the Vatican.
 That building would be torn down in 1996 to make way for construction of the Domus Sanctae Marthae.

-Leo was a drinker of the cocaine-infused wine tonic Vin Mariani.
+Leo was a drinker of the cocaine-infused wine tonic Vin Mariani, a precursor drink to Coca-Cola.
 He awarded a Vatican gold medal to the wine's creator, Angelo Mariani, and also appeared on a poster endorsing it.
 Leo XIII was a semi-vegetarian.
 In 1903, he attributed his longevity to the sparing use of meat and the consumption of eggs, milk and vegetables.

 His favourite poets were Virgil and Dante.

 Foreign relations

 Russia

 Pope Leo XIII began his pontificate with a friendly letter to Tsar Alexander II in which he reminded the Russian monarch of the millions of Catholics living in his empire who would like to be good Russian subjects if their dignity were respected.

-After the assassination of Alexander II, the Pope sent a high ranking representative to the coronation of his successor, Alexander III, who was grateful and asked for all religious forces to unify.
-He asked the Pope to ensure that his bishops abstain from political agitation.
+After the assassination of Alexander II, the pope sent a high ranking representative to the coronation of his successor, Alexander III, who was grateful and asked for all religious forces to unify.
+He asked the pope to ensure that his bishops abstain from political agitation.
 Relations improved further when Pope Leo XIII, because of Italian considerations, distanced the Vatican from the Rome-Vienna-Berlin alliance, and helped to facilitate a rapprochement between Paris and St. Petersburg.